Genesis1231/eva/app/utils/prompt/vision_ollama.md

-Tell a grounded narrative of your observation.
-Keep it within fifty words.
+Describe as narrative about my detailed observation within fifty words